flyingcircusio/doc/src/infrastructure/vms/index.md

 We expect around 1 GiB to be available for this.

-### Total expected memory usage (3 GiB)
+### Total Expected Memory Usage & Workloads (3 GiB Baseline)
+When adding up the fixed and dynamic values mentioned above, it becomes clear that a base system under load (e.g., during a system update while monitoring is active) can easily consume 2 to 3 GB of RAM.

-The values provided here are the observed maximum values in healthy systems which typically are not required at exactly the same time - but may happen from time to time or under situations of stress.
-We expect that in regular cases a VM with 3 GiB will be able to carry some small application load (512 MiB) without frequent issues.
+The values provided here represent the observed maximums in healthy systems.
+While these typically do not peak at exactly the same time, they may do so during periods of high stress.
+We expect that, under normal conditions, a VM with 3 GiB of RAM will be able to carry a small application load (approx. 512 MiB) without frequent issues.

+What comes "on top"?
+The actual workloads for which the server was commissioned are added to this baseline consumption:

+* Component Roles: Databases like PostgreSQL or MySQL, Webgateway (NGINX, HAProxy), Docker or container orchestration like K3s.

+* Frameworks & Applications: Your individual customer applications (e.g., Ruby on Rails, Django, Node.js, Java).

 ### Swap handling